Regularly throughout the academic year we provide children here at Chilton Foliat with many real life experiences to further enhance their learning.

 In March KS2 all children had a taster session with I-Sing-Pop, which is a Christian Values based project.
 Following the super response from both adults and children, we will be undertaking this as a whole school project next year.

 Finally, children from Yr2 & Yr3 visited St. John’s Secondary School to take part in an egg race with other cluster schools.
 The children had to invent and create a vehicle to carry an egg without breaking it.
 They were fantastic and their inventions were very clever.

-So far this term all of the children have walked down to the village to investigate their Local Area to tie in with this term’s topic “I-Spy”.
+This term all of the children have walked down to the village to investigate their Local Area to tie in with this term’s topic.
 Everyone has visited Fairyland; the older children explored the village further by creating their own maps and doing traffic surveys.